marmelab/react-admin/docs/AuthRBAC.md

 ## Concepts

-### Pessimistic Strategy

-React-admin treats permissions in an optimistic way: While it fetches permissions from the authProvider, react-admin renders all components.
-If the authProvider returns a limited set of permissions, users may briefly see content they don't have access to.

-Ra-rbac takes the opposite strategy: while permissions are loading, react-admin doesn't render the components that require permissions, assuming that these components are restricted by default.

-It's only when ra-rbac is sure that the user has the right permissions that it renders the content.

 ### Principle Of Least Privilege

 A user with no permissions has access to nothing.
 By default, any restricted action is accessible to nobody.
 This is also called an "implicit deny".